mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/README.md

 TODO: No idea on this one.
 I don't have this game to see if it's encrypted or not.
 And what format the save is in.

-## Run the software.
+## Run the software and copy the save file to Nintendo Switch

+NOTE: If you are using a Nintendo Switch as your source or destination for your save file, you'll need to have a Switch running Custom Firmware (CFW).

+### Run the software to create the modified save file

 TODO: Add instructions on how to run the software with the source save.

-## Copy the save (encrypted, if needed) to the target console

-### Encrypt and copy the save file to PS3

-TODO

-### Encrypt and copy the save file to PS4

-TODO: I don't have this game to verify.
-But my understanding is that similar decryption steps for the PS3 can be performed.
-Give that a try.

-### Encrypt and copy your save file to PS Vita

-TODO

-### Copy the save file to Nintendo Switch
+### Copy the modified file to Nintendo Switch

-NOTE: If you are using a Nintendo Switch as your source or destination for your save file, you'll need to have a Switch running Custom Firmware (CFW).

 Getting CFW on your Switch is outside the scope of this project.
 For more details, see [switch.homebrew.guide](https://switch.homebrew.guide/) for more info.